.avif)

 Paid search is driven by people searching for things.
 Therefore, it has its limitations.
 It fulfills demand.
 If no one is searching for what you have to sell, there is no demand.

 However, don’t make the mistake of limiting your opportunity to one stage of the buyer’s journey.
-There are generally three stages and here is how they differ:
+There are generally three stages and here is how they differ.
+For ecommerce marketers interested in product feed optimization, these stages impact how your products perform in Shopping ads:

 Start your keyword research using one of the following three ways: